From My Bloody Valentine to Slowdive: The 50 best shoegaze albums of all time

 42. 810 – Trementia

-810 (2017) is a stylistically kaleidoscopic shoegaze album.
-The cheerful opening track ‘Please, Let’s Go Away’ is unfailingly one that you revisit from time to time, while ‘Oh Child’ is said to capture the atmospheric pressure of Joshua Tree-era U2, or early CHVRCHES.
+810, released back in 2017, is a stylistically kaleidoscopic shoegaze album.
+The cheerful opening track ‘Please, Let’s Go Away’ is unfailingly one that you revisit from time to time, while ‘Oh Child’ is said to capture the atmospheric pressure of Joshua Tree-era U2 or early CHVRCHES.

 41. Delaware – Drop Nineteens